Transformers learn to implement preconditioned gradient descent for in-context learning: Proofs for the multi-layer case

-We verify from its definition that $f(A,B) \geq 0$; if the infimum in \eqref{e:main_theorem_goal_PQ} fails to hold then inequality \eqref{e:t:wfoqmdksa:4} will ensure unbounded descent as $t\to \infty$, contradicting the fact that $f(A,B)\geq 0$.
+We verify from its definition that $f(A,B) \geq 0$; if \eqref{e:main_theorem_goal_PQ} does not hold then \eqref{e:t:wfoqmdksa:4} will ensure unbounded descent as $t\to \infty$, contradicting the fact that $f(A,B)$ is lower-bounded.
 This concludes the proof.

-\proofstep{0}{Proof outline} The remainder of the proof will be devoted to showing the inequality in \eqref{e:t:wfoqmdksa:1}, which we outline as follows: \begin{itemize}[leftmargin=*] \item In Step 1, we reduce the condition in \eqref{e:t:wfoqmdksa:1} to a more easily verified \emph{layer-wise} condition.
+\underline{\emphh{Proof outline.}} The remainder of the proof will be devoted to showing \eqref{e:t:wfoqmdksa:1}, which we outline as follows: \begin{itemize}[leftmargin=*] \item In Step 1, we reduce the condition in \eqref{e:t:wfoqmdksa:1} to a more easily verified \emph{layer-wise} condition.
 Specifically, we only need to verify \eqref{e:t:wfoqmdksa:1} in one of the two cases: (I) when $R_i,S_i$ are all zero except for $R_j$ for some fixed $j$ (see \eqref{e:t:wfoqmdksa:3}), or (II) when $R_i,S_i$ are all zero except for $S_j$ for some fixed $j$ (see \eqref{e:t:wfoqmdksa:2}).

 We focus on the proof of (II), as the proof of (I) is almost identical.
 At the end of Step 1, we set up some additional notation, and introduce an important matrix $G$, which is roughly "a product of attention layer matrices".
-In \eqref{e:t:rmlsdm:0}, we study the evolution of $f(A,B(t))$ when $B(t)$ moves in the direction of $S$, as $X_0$ is randomly transformed.
+In \eqref{e:t:rmlsdm:0}, we study the evolution of $f(A,B(t))$ when $B(t)$ moves in the direction of $S$, as $X_0$ is (roughly speaking) randomly transformed.
 This motivates the subsequent analysis in Steps 2 and 3 below.

-\item In Step 2, we study how outputs of each layer ($X_i$ and $Y_i$ from \eqref{e:t:XY_dynamics}) change when $X_0$ is randomly transformed.
-There are two results of interest here: First we provide the expression for $X_i$ in \eqref{e:t:UX}.
+\item In Step 2, we study how outputs of each layer \eqref{e:t:XY_dynamics} changes when $X_0$ is randomly transformed.
+There are two main results here: First we provide the expression for $X_i$ in \eqref{e:t:UX}.
 Second, we provide the expression for $\frac{d}{dt} X_i(B(t))$ in \eqref{e:t:key_induction}.